Nas-matutto/e-commerce_calculator/src/data/post/10-steps-to-launch-an-ecommerce-product.md

 ## 4. Source That Product Like a Boss

 Whether you’re making it yourself, dropshipping, or working with a factory, there are a few things to know when sourcing.
 This is a whole topic in itself, but to keep it short enough, you have to mock an initial product, order initial samples and maybe re-do this process a few times until you're happy enough with the result.
-Also be prepared to be hit with the dreaded *Minimum Order Quantities* from yoiur factory/manufacturer.
+Also be prepared to be hit with the dreaded *Minimum Order Quantities* from your factory/manufacturer.
 Lower units normally means a higher price, but the bottom-line hit might be worth taking.

 ## 5. Price It Right (No Guessing)